-Note that there is no need to identify the cells in the frames before a Wound Healing analysis.
+There is no need to identify the cells in the frames before a Wound Healing analysis.

 Start a new analysis

 Choose the Wound Healing tab.
 If an analysis has not been performed previously, a tab will appear with a request to add image frames to the analysis.